 Here are two magnificent quotes to memorize to end this article with:

 The first is one I allude to regularly: “Be quick, but don’t hurry.” ― Coach John Wooden

-My paraphrase to sales pros?: working hard and working fast is desirable but going fast just to get done or to accomplish something before the consumer knows what’s happened is not good salesmanship.
+My paraphrase to sale pros?
+Working hard and working fast is desirable, but going fast just to get done is counterproductive and it is not good salesmanship.